GMihai00/MODDGANN/README.md

 ## GANN

-Under ".vscode" folder rename "launch_gan.json" to "launch.json".

-Run the launch file using the vs extension.
+Run the launch file config 'Start GAN Training' using the vs extension.
 This will start training the gann from scratch, running 10000 epochs, using a batch size of 400.
 You can change this paramaeters, please run the following command for further assistence

 ```ps1
 python ./src/model/gann/app.py --help